ajxs/yamaha_dx97/README.md

 **A:** Like in the original DX7 firmware, the ROM version is displayed in the 'Test Mode' entry prompt.
 To display this, hold down the 'Test Mode' button combination: Function+10+20.

 **Q: Is the cassette interface still functional?**

 **A:** Yes.
 Although with some limitations.
-Unlike the DX9's SysEx implementation, which serialised patches in a DX7-compatible format, patches output over the cassette interface are serialised in the DX9's native format.
+Unlike the DX9's SysEx implementation, which serialises patches in a DX7-compatible format, patches output over the cassette interface are serialised in the DX9's native format.
 To ensure that DX9 patches serialised to tape can still be read this firmware preserves the original formatting.
-Patches read over the cassette interface will be converted from the DX9 format to the DX7 format used by this firmware.
-Conversely, patches output to cassette will be converted to DX9 format.
-This means that certain patches that depend on DX7 functionality may be corrupted in the process.
+This means that patches output to cassette will be converted to the DX9 format.
+Patches that depend on DX7-specific functionality will be corrupted in the process.
 It is not recommended to use this feature.
+Patches input from the cassette interface will be converted from the DX9 format to the DX7 format used by this firmware.